amtidd21/Alex-Repository/tasklist.md

 ## Task List

+## For April 3

+1. Change the plots to histograms.

+2. Mess around with the home ice and goal differential parameters (do home ice: set `d` to `0` at first).
+Adjust `k`.

+3. See 326 notes.
+Create a data frame of possible d, k, home_ice combinations. use `map()` or `pmap()` to map the function through your data frame of values, recording just a single metric.
+Use AI (purrr) to help figure out through the mapping.

 ## For March 27

 1. Adjust endpoints of bins so that they are centered at the midpoint.
 And use fewer bins!
 (Try 10-15).